erlang-unicode/i18n/doc/i18n_collation.md

+Sort a list.

-Xx list of strings to sort.
+Xx is a list of strings to sort.
 F produces a sort keys.<a name="open-0"></a>

 <h3>open/0</h3>